8000 GitHub - smartrent/alarmist: Alarm handling and synthetic alarm creation in Elixir

 iex> Alarmist.info

-SEVERITY ALARM ID DURATION DESCRIPTION
+SEVERITY ALARM ID LAST CHANGE DESCRIPTION

 Likewise, code should always be able to know the state of the alarm.
 If your code started after the event was sent, then it would be missed.
 Of course, you can work around this, but with alarms there's an expectation that the alarm state is always accessible.